1000+

 Reconciling Accounts Payable

-Business experts advise that, in order to be successful, you keep track of every transaction with the vendor in order to be on top of what is owed to the vendor.
-It is advised to keep a regular check on this account.
-Being unaware of what is owed may result in underpaying the actual owed amount, resulting in damage in the vendor/company relationships.
+Business experts advise that, to achieve success you should keep track of every transaction with the vendor in order to be on top of the vendor.
+It is advisable to keep a regular check on this account.
+Being unaware of what you should pay may result in underpaying the actual amount, resulting in damage to the vendor/company relationships.
 An overpayment is not friendly on the cash status.

-Bookkeepers at the low level are usually handed the responsibility of managing vendor invoices, however, the reconciliation, it is advised, should be managed by experts to make sure there are no faults with the invoices.
+Bookkeepers at the low level usually have the responsibility of managing vendor invoices.
+However, ask experts to take care of reconciliation to make sure there are no faults with the invoices.

 Reconciling Inventory